Subway Store Manager

 As Subway has exploded in size, have you noticed quality control or corporate oversight getting worse?

-Asked by Sub about 9 years ago
+Asked by Sub over 10 years ago

 Absolutely not, if anything I think they have stepped up their game.
 They have recently spent a lot of effort changing the POS system so it will be the same in all stores (previously Subway stores had one of two POS systems which made traning and transferring to a store that used the other system difficult) And in terms of food quality a while ago now they completely revamped the Roast Chicken recipe, introduced a better cut of bacon, released a new egg - 'Poached Egg' and they have also introduced 2 new permanent salad items - Baby Spinach and Beetroot - at no extra cost to the customer .
 So I feel as the company grows they are constantly making an effort to improve the product and bring new things to the table.